milestones14/whirl-web/README.md

 > [!TIP]
 > These examples generate a standard 0-1 random float, but if you want to generate a 32-char string (as available in the CLI), just change the endpoint from '/generate' to '/generateString'

+> [!WARNING]
+> Currently, cold-starts can delay requests by 50 seconds or more.

 ### cURL
 ```bash
 curl -X POST https://whirl-web.onrender.com/generate \